 Dirt 101: Class is in Session

-So you’ve just seen your first World of Outlaws Late Model Series event and you’re totally confused, right?
+So you’ve just seen your first World of Outlaws Case Construction Late Mode Series event and you’re totally confused, right?
 What’s a heat race?
 Why did the cars race around the track before time trials?
 How come my favorite driver wasn’t in the final race of the night?
 And who are these guys, and what are they driving?
 You’ve come to the right place.
 ‘DIRT 101’ aims to put your mind at ease.

 Frequently Asked Questions